OpenStackweb/osf-website/src/pages/legal/privacy-policy/index.md

 If your request under this section is clearly unfounded, repetitive or excessive, we may charge you a fee to comply, or we may refuse to comply with your request, to the extent permitted by applicable law.
 We may need to request additional information from you to confirm your identity and help us comply with your request.
 We will try to respond to all legitimate requests within one month.
 If your request is particularly complex or you have made a number of requests, it may take us longer than a month.
 In this case, we will notify you and keep you updated.
 There may be circumstances in which we believe our interest as the community manager requires us to retain your personal data despite your request, but we will disclose this to you at the time of the request.
 Those circumstances include the following:

-- If you ask to have your individual member data removed, we may retain your name, email and OpenStack ID in a separate “deleted members” database.
+- If you ask to have your individual member data removed, we may retain your name, email and OpenStackID in a separate “deleted members” database.
 We will use this record only to track our compliance with your deletion request and to respond to any subsequent communications you may have with us;

 - If you contribute code or documentation to the OpenStack Project we believe our legitimate interest as the manager of the OpenStack Project requires us to retain and publish your name in connection with that contribution indefinitely, even if you ask to you have your name removed.